 - Plan and Host a Family Reunion

-Keep your kids busy and happy during quarantine.
-Give them something to look forward to with these easy goals.
+Keep your kids busy and happy during summer and holiday vacations or times when they are stuck at home.
+Give them something fun to look forward to with these easy goals.
 Help them plan new goals each week so they are always being productive and working towards something.

 - Go outside at least once daily